Chunhai/Documentations/README.md

-# ONOS-beginner
+# ONOS

-For new users of ONOS
+Some documents about ONOS and XOS deployment